thegrumpys/odop/docs/Help/DesignTypes/c_spring.md

     Pitch        -  coil to coil spacing in the free state

-    Weight       -  weight of spring including a term due to free length
+    Weight       -  weight of spring

     Buckling     -  indication of tendency to buckle given the current design and loading conditions.